Cryptocurrencies and Taxes: What You Should Know

 Bottom line

-Also, crypto tax rules are ever-evolving, so if you're not sure how to report your crypto transactions properly, work with a tax advisor—and potentially file an amended return for any past missteps.
+Also, crypto tax rules are ever-evolving, so if you're not sure how to report your crypto transactions properly, work with a tax advisor—and file an amended return as soon as possible for any past missteps.

 1Coinmarketcap.com, as of 06/2024.